 - Phone’s location is within the expected areas (IP addresses and geography)

 So, unless kidnapping is involved, hackers are not likely to break into accounts by stealing credentials or devices.
 Overall, this move presents an exciting opportunity to change the way we think about security, and shift the standard of protection users come to expect.
+Microsoft lists this feature becoming widely available in Q3 2019, though it is currently rolling out to small numbers of customers.
 With passwords out of the picture, one of the most common methods of credential harvesting becomes irrelevant and obsolete for Microsoft 365, making the platform a great choice for enterprises prioritizing security.